Love Tactics: Plot

 Aslı and Kerem both accept the challenge and start looking for a potential target at a party with their friends.
 Coincidentally, they both make each other their targets and do a little flirting with each other using their tactics.
 The next day they plan to have a "chance encounter" with each other.
 But they have to attend the same work party unbeknownst to the both of them.
 In order to avoid a clingy girl, Kerem leaves the party early and Aslı accidentally spills wine on someone and she leaves early too.
 They both sit in the same cab and decide to go to a fancy restaurant for dinner.

 Aslı accidentally leaves her cardigan in the cab and Kerem keeps it seeing it as a window of opportunity.
 He gets it delivered and both Kerem and Aslı wait for the other to call.
 Days pass and nothing happens.
 Kerem and Aslı have to go for work in Cappadocia.
 They meet again on the airplane.
 The new partner, Servet, of Aslı's firm takes interest in her making Kerem uncomfortable.
 Servet's daughter, Meltem, is the same clingy girl Kerem was trying to avoid.

 Servet and Meltem take Kerem and Aslı out for dinner.
 Aslı tries to make Kerem jealous with Servet and Kerem with Meltem.
 Servet and Meltem both get super drunk and pass out, thanks to Kerem and Aslı.
 Kerem takes Aslı to an old place in Cappadocia that he used to visit.
-There Aslı gets to know that Kerem's father passed away when he was a child.
+There Aslı gets to know that Kerem's father died when he was a child.
 She finds him in a pottery basement and Kerem gives her a small vase and helps her make her own pottery.
 Kerem then takes her to a hot air balloon ride not knowing that Aslı has a fear of heights.
 Aslı freaks out but Kerem calms her down and they enjoy the view.